-Top 10 Things to do whilst in Jerez:
+Top 10 Things to do while in Jerez:

 1. Start the day with a leisurely walk through the Alcázar.

-Standing tall is the La Cámara Oscura tower - projecting real time happenings on the streets of Jerez onto a huge convex dish.
-A spectacular guided tour for €3 – whist you stand still.
+Standing tall is the La Cámara Oscura tower – projecting real-time happenings on the streets of Jerez onto a huge convex dish.
+A spectacular guided tour for €3 – whilst you stand still.